hardin47/website/Math158/Notes/02c-simul.md

 ## Simultaneous Estimation of a Mean Response

 As with the intervals for the parameters, creating intervals for multiple mean responses leads to problems of multiple comparisons.
-Again, the goal is to adjust the intervals such that the probability of getting a dataset which will lead to intervals covering {\em all} mean responses is $1-\alpha$.
+Again, the goal is to adjust the intervals such that the probability of getting a dataset which will lead to intervals covering *all* mean responses is $1-\alpha$.

 (Note that the reason for simultaneous inference is because the combination of natural sampling variability in $b_0$ and $b_1$ could lead to the mean responses being correct for $E[Y_h]$ over some range of $x$ values and incorrect for a different range of $x$ values.)